Verity-Freedom/Tor-Portable/README.md

 ## English instructions

 Developed with the support of the community (especially the help from DesuIsALie and bananakid).
-The main author of the portable Tor is Verity Freedom.
+The main author of Tor Portable is Verity Freedom.
 Tor Expert Bundle from Tor Project.
 SwitchyOmega from FelisCatus, ZeroOmega from zero-top.
-Runet Censorship Bypass from ilyaigpetrov.
+IPvFoo from pmarks-net.
 Discord-drover from hdrover.

 Run the program via AntiTor.exe, let it work in the background.
 Preferably put a label leading to AntiTor.exe to startup (startup is called by the shell:startup command in the win+r menu), it also can be pinned to the taskbar.
 To proxy browser traffic through Tor use ZeroOmega extension, read more about it in readme-visual.
 Previously, an older SwitchyOmega extension was used, but it's obsolete now.
 SwitchyOmega recommended only for old browsers.
-In Russia we also use Runet Censorship Bypass extension, but only to know more about proxified domains, so anyone can use it this way too.
+IPvFoo is used to know current page domains.
-Switch between modes using the mouse button: TOR (everything is proxified), AUTO (only some sites are proxified), system (nothing is proxified, you can use a third-party VPN).
+Switch between ZeroOmega modes using the mouse button: TOR (everything is proxified by only one proxy), AUTO (only some sites are proxified), system (nothing is proxified, you can use a third-party VPN).
 PAC Antizapret only for Russians.
 We are using Drover to proxify Discord through Tor and bypass UDP block.

 Bridges use four completely different connection types: obfs4, snowflake, conjure and webtunnel (default, it is optimal to use only it because of the greater stability).